 The Student Appeals Committee exists to review and make recommendations regarding matters of student grievances or grade appeals.
-Members include the Vice Chancellor of Academics, Vice Chancellor of Business Services or designee, two faculty members, one chosen by the student and one by the Vice Chancellor of Academics, and a Student Ambassador or a designee.
+Members include the Vice Chancellor for Academic Services, Vice Chancellor of

+Business Services or designee, two faculty members, one chosen by the student and one by the Vice Chancellor for Academic Services, and a Student Ambassador or a designee.